Table of Contents

-If you're approved for a surgical correction, should you set it up right away?
-This is a relatively new procedure, and there are some things researchers don't know quite yet.
+If you are approved for a surgical correction, should you set it up right away?
+This is a relatively new procedure, and there are some things researchers do not know quite yet.
 Also, only one form of the surgery is approved, and it might not be right for you.
 But waiting comes with risks too.

 Will Your Insurance Pay?

 Blue Cross Blue Shield of North Carolina says, for example, that the treatment can be considered a covered benefit for people who tried conservative keratoconus therapies and still got worse.
 If you haven't tried reshaping contact lenses or other routine treatments for eye shape, your doctor may require you to take those steps before scheduling surgery if you hope to use your insurance benefits.

 Blue Cross Blue Shield of Tennessee says that this is a covered benefit only if your surgeon uses the epi-off method.
 If your doctor leaves the epithelium in place, the insurance company considers this an experiment, and no payment will be given.

 Since insurance rules can be hard to understand, it's best to ask your doctor to check your coverage before your surgery.
 That way, you will know how much you will have to pay after insurance.
 You can also find out if your coverage does not extend to corneal cross-linking, so you will not set up a surgery you can't pay for.

 Does Cross-Linking Help?